Crisis management is in place following flooding in Auckland. More information.

 6. Students who wish to take a course for which they do not have the prerequisite(s) may make a case for admission to the relevant Head of School or Programme Director concerned.

-8. Students who have been inactive for a period of three consecutive years will be deemed to have abandoned their qualification.
+7. Students who have been inactive for a period of three consecutive years will be deemed to have abandoned their qualification.
 Abandonment releases the University from its obligation to ensure a qualification can be completed.
-Students may be permitted to re-enrol in a subsequent current qualification should they meet the entry requirements; credits previously achieved will be assessed and applied in accordance with current regulations.
+Students may be permitted to be readmitted in a subsequent current qualification should they meet the entry requirements at the time of readmission; credits previously achieved will be assessed and applied in accordance with current regulations.

-9. The Academic Board may, in such cases as it thinks fit, approve a personal programme of study which does not conform with the General Regulations or the Regulations for that degree, diploma or certificate while still conforming to the academic standards of the qualification.
+10. The Head of School or Programme Director may, in such cases as they think fit, approve a personal programme of study which does not conform with the General Regulations or the Qualification Regulations for that degree, diploma or certificate while still conforming to the academic standards of the qualification.

 The following rules will apply: